matze19999/PHP7OnDocker/README.md

 # PHP7OnDocker

-A usual PHP7 Docker Image
+A usual PHP7 Docker Image with Apache2